-We acknowledge the social and economic impacts of the COVID-19 pandemic have been globally profound and may lead to an increased risk of modern slavery practices within the financial services industry, as well as our suppliers' operations and supply chains.
+We acknowledge the ongoing social and economic impacts of the COVID-19 pandemic continue to increase the risk of modern slavery practices within the financial services industry, as well as our suppliers' operations and supply chains.
 Since the outbreak, we have complied with workplace health and safety requirements in Australia and carried out our identification and assessment activities to identify risks of modern slavery practices within our internal operations and supply chains.
 We've also continued our direct engagement with companies to discuss human rights and supply chain risks.